iameduard/CS50/README.md

-# CS50
+# Project 0

-CS50's Web Programming with Python and JavaScript
+Web Programming with Python and JavaScript